malcx95/sick-coding-challenge/README.md

 Saved image to baboon_processed.png
 Solution is correct!
 Image matches with ground truth!
 ```

+### Note: If you have cloned an early version of this repository

+If you were early in cloning this repository, you may have noticed we changed the ground truth image.
+If you want to run on this new image, you need to pull all the
+new changes (be careful to not overwrite your changes in `main.cpp`) and in your `main.cpp` file replace all occurences of "lena" with "baboon".
+Furthermore, it is a good idea to remove the .dat files (except `ground_truth.dat`).

 ## What if I don't have Linux?